omiid-ad/Namzadan/README.md

 # Namzadan
-project of registering and monitoring candidates of Concuil Iran just dont read the code, we cant make it private, so be human :)
+project of registering and monitoring candidates of Concuil Iran, developed by omiid_ad and parsaKrc